skjdghsdjgsdj/babypod-software/README.md

 #### Feeding menu simplification

 You can hide types of feeding options (breast milk, fortified breast milk, formula, and solid food) with a bitmask stored in NVRAM.
-If only one is enabled, the user isn't prompted at all for the food type.
+If only one is enabled, that type is autoselected and the user isn't prompted at all for the food type.

 The values are: